syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Check the Progress of a Single Student
 =========================================================

-To check a single student's progress you can locate the specific row on the grade report or review the student's Progress page.
-The Progress page includes a chart that plots the score the student has earned for every graded assignment and the total grade as of the current date.
+To check a single student's progress, you can locate the specific row on the grade report or review the student's **Progress** page.
+The **Progress** page includes a chart that plots the score the student has earned for every graded assignment and the total grade as of the current date.
 Below the chart, each assignment and the score attained are listed.

-To review a student's Progress page, you supply an email address or username.
+To review a student's **Progress** page, you supply an email address or username.
 You can check the progress for students who are either enrolled in, or who have unenrolled from, the course.

 Students can view a similar chart and assignment list (of their own progress only) when they are logged in to the course.

-To view the Progress page for a student:
+To view the **Progress** page for a student:

 #.
 View the live version of your course.